dgarroDC/ArchaeologistAchievementHelper/README.md

 ![thumbnail](images/thumbnail.png)

-Mark ship log entries that have missing facts required for the Archaeologist achievement as *"There's more to explore here."*.
+Marks ship log entries that have missing facts required for the Archaeologist achievement as *"There's more to explore here."*.
 It also lets you view which facts you haven't revealed!

 ## Basic usage